apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 ::

     cond %{<name>}
-        add-header @PropertyName "%{TCP-INFO}"
+        add-header @PropertyName "%{TCP-INFO:<part>}"

 This operation records TCP Info struct field values as an Internal remap as well as global header at the event hook specified by the condition.
-Supported hook conditions include TXN_START_HOOK, SEND_RESPONSE_HEADER_HOOK and TXN_CLOSE_HOOK in the Global plugin and REMAP_PSEUDO_HOOK, SEND_RESPONSE_HEADER_HOOK and TXN_CLOSE_HOOK in the Remap plugin.
-Conditions supported as request headers include TXN_START_HOOK and REMAP_PSEUDO_HOOK.
+Qualifiers can be used to specifiy TCP Info from either the client or server socket.
+Without any qualifiers specified, the client socket is defaulted.
+Supported hook conditions include SEND_RESPONSE_HEADER_HOOK, READ_REQUEST_HDR_HOOK, READ_RESPONSE_HDR_HOOK, SEND_REQUEST_HDR_HOOK, and TXN_CLOSE_HOOK.
+In addition, the Global plugin includes TXN_START_HOOK while the Remap plugin includes REMAP_PSEUDO_HOOK.
+Conditions supported as request headers include TXN_START_HOOK, REMAP_PSEUDO_HOOK, READ_REQUEST_HDR_HOOK and SEND_REQUEST_HDR_HOOK.
 The other conditions are supported as response headers.
 TCP Info fields currently recorded include rtt, rto, snd_cwnd and all_retrans.
 This operation is not supported on transactions originated within Traffic Server (for e.g using the |TS| :c:func:`TSHttpTxnIsInternal`)

+    %{TCP-INFO:CLIENT}    TCP Info values from client socket (default)
+    %{TCP-INFO:SERVER}    TCP Info values from server socket

 Condition Operands
 ------------------